esiabri/isoCycle/README.md

 ## Installation
 <p>
-Python users, you can install isoCycle with pip, consider a new environment as conflicts are likely:
+If you have Python set up, you can install isoCycle with pip, consider a new environment as conflicts are likely:

 ```buildoutcfg
 pip install isoCycle